Memory of the Nation at Stalin

 Each of those periods is dedicated a roughly five minute video.

-and the threats of authoritarian regimes faced today.
-The question is what do we need
+Through candle light representing the velvet revolution the visitor walks into the present and the threats of authoritarian regimes faced today.
+The question is what do we need to do to keep our freedom.

 Art Director